Skip to content

 Templates

-Starter (default) — Minimal game with movable player circle.
+Starter (default): Minimal game with movable player circle.
 12 generated files: package.json, vite.config.ts, engine, renderer, logic, tests, CLAUDE.md.

-Quantum Pong — Full working game with quantum mechanics, audio, AI opponent, and 75 tests.
+Quantum Pong: Full working game with quantum mechanics, audio, AI opponent, and 75 tests.
 17 generated files including QuantumRegistry, PongLogic, audio assets.

 What It Does

-1. Validates project name and checks GitHub Packages authentication
+1. Validates project name

 3. Creates project directory and generates all files